-Following many complaints from the VALORANT community regarding Riot’s show don’t tell approach to the ranked rating system, Riot will be finally removing their up or down arrows replacing them with a simple system with numbers.
+Following many complaints from the VALORANT community regarding Riot’s ‘show, don’t tell’ approach to the ranked rating system, Riot will finally remove their up or down arrows and replace them with a simple system with numbers.

-Riot’s vague approach to the ranked rating system meant most average players had no idea exactly how much they needed in order to reach their next rank.
+VALORANT’s vague approach to the rank rating system meant most average players had no idea exactly how much they needed in order to reach their next rank.
 And the system was sometimes really harsh to players in the low Elo.

 At first, Riot explained that showing exact progress with numbers might not be a good idea as that may lead to more frustrations.
 But later Riot implemented an arrow system to let players know exactly how much they gained in the ranked match.

 However, most players still thought this was not enough.
 Players just wanted more transparency regarding their rank rating system.
 In a recent leak, one data miner revealed some new information about the hidden number system in the ranked mode.